 Increased Regulations As a Result of Lawsuits

 Despite censorship or denial, sometimes an issue becomes so serious that it cannot be ignored.
-Such is the case with pharmaceutical companies, some of which are in a state of disrepute.
-While they have been able to operate without stringent oversight for decades, they have recently been placed under increased scrutiny as a result of lawsuits and increased government regulation.
+Such is the case with pharmaceutical companies.
+While drug makers have been able to operate without much stringent oversight for decades, they have recently been placed under increased scrutiny as a result of lawsuits and increased government regulation.

 Some of the most common regulations in place today include: